Is Marbella property a good investment?

 +

 Off-plan (new-build from a developer) means staged payments through construction, modern architecture and energy efficiency, 10% VAT plus 1.2% stamp duty, and 12–30 month timelines.
-The appreciation curve from purchase to completion has historically been strong on the Costa del Sol — typically 15–25% uplift from off-plan price to completion value.
-Resale means buying an existing property: 7% ITP (vs 11.2% acquisition costs on new-build), faster completion (8–14 weeks), immediate rental potential, but older finishes and possible renovation needs.
+In the off-plan purchases I have handled on the Costa del Sol, appreciation from purchase to completion has typically run 15–25% — though that depends heavily on the developer, the point in the cycle and the completion timeline, and it is not something I would underwrite in advance.
+Resale means buying an existing property: 7% ITP (vs 11.2% in tax on a new-build), faster completion (8–14 weeks), immediate rental potential, but older finishes and possible renovation needs.
 Off-plan favours capital-efficient investors with patience; resale favours those who want immediate yield and certainty.